maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 file://images/15-a3onmaster.png

 Graph property: the series of commits in the graph are interpreted as a series of changes made to the content of the repository.
-Git behaviour: in a merge, if the giver is a descendent of the receiver, history is not changed.
+Git behavior: in a merge, if the giver is a descendent of the receiver, history is not changed.
 There is already a sequence of commits that describe the change to make: the sequence of commits between the receiver and the giver.
 But, though the Git history doesn't change, the Git graph does change.
 The concrete ref that `HEAD` points at is pointed at the giver commit.

 ## Merge a commit from a different lineage